Developmental Malformations

 4. Vasculopathy |

-This chapter will cover thyroid-related orbitopathy, idiopathic orbital inflammatory syndrome, malignant orbital tumors, and orbital cellulitis.
+This essay will cover thyroid eye disease, idiopathic orbital inflammatory syndrome, malignant orbital tumors, and orbital cellulitis.

-The most common orbital disease is thyroid-related orbitopathy, accounting for 47% of orbital disease, followed by lymphoproliferative disorders in 10.2% (63).
-The third most common is orbital inflammatory syndrome, accounting for 4.7% to 6.3% (86).
+The most common orbital disease is thyroid eye disease, accounting for 47% of orbital disease, followed by lymphoproliferative disorders, accounting for 10.2% (41).
+The third most common disease is orbital inflammatory syndrome, accounting for approximately 5%.

-Thyroid-related orbitopathy is also called Graves orbitopathy.
-The historical background behind naming the disease “Graves” goes back to 1835 when the Irish physician Robert James Graves described a patient with goiter and proptosis.
-The German physician Karl von Basedow reported the same group of symptoms independently in 1840.
-Other names for the same disease are Parry disease, Begbie disease, Flajani disease, and Marsh disease.
-These names are derived from physicians in the early 1800s.
-But in the 12th century, a Persian physician named Sayyid Ismail Al-Jurani had noted the association between goiter and proptosis, reporting it in his “Thesaurus of the Shah Khwarazm” (47).
+Thyroid eye disease was previously called Graves orbitopathy.
+The historical background behind naming the disease dates to 1835 when the Irish physician Robert James Graves described a patient with goiter and proptosis.
+The German physician Karl von Basedow reported the same symptoms independently in 1840.
+Other names for the same disease are Parry disease, Begbie disease, Flajani disease, and Marsh disease derived from physicians in the early 1800s.
+But in the 12th century, a Persian physician named Sayyid Ismail Al-Jurani had noted the association between goiter and proptosis, reporting it in his “Thesaurus of the Shah Khwarazm” (27).

 Enophthalmos.
-Enophthalmos can also be a feature of orbital disease such as silent sinus syndrome, which causes retraction of the orbital bones, or in metastatic breast cancer, which causes cicatricial shortening of the extraocular muscles and orbital fat.
+Enophthalmos can also be a feature of orbital disease.
+Examples are silent sinus syndrome, which causes shrinkage of orbital walls, and metastatic breast cancer, which causes cicatricial shortening of the extraocular muscles and atrophy of orbital fat.

 Lid retraction, ptosis, and diplopia.
 Lid retraction, ptosis, and diplopia from a restrictive or a paralytic process affecting the levator palpebrae superioris and extraocular muscles can all be features of orbital disease.